LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 The app field uniquely identifies the application instance if a single instance runs per each unique app.
 In this case it is recommended associating the app field with log stream fields during data ingestion.
 This usually improves both compression rate and query performance when querying the needed streams via _stream filter.
 If the app field is associated with the log stream, then the query above can be rewritten to more performant one:

-This query completely skips scanning for logs from buggy_app and foobar apps, thus significantly reducing disk read IO and CPU time needed for performing the query.
+This query skips scanning for log messages from buggy_app and foobar apps.
+It inspects only log.level and _stream labels.
+This significantly reduces disk read IO and CPU time needed for performing the query.

 Finally, it is recommended reading performance tips.

 Now you are familiar with LogsQL basics.
-Read query syntax if you want to continue learning LogsQL.
+See LogsQL examples and query syntax if you want to continue learning LogsQL.

 LogsQL splits all the log fields into words delimited by non-word chars such as whitespace, parens, punctuation chars, etc. For example, the foo: (bar,"тест")! string is split into foo, bar and тест words.
 Words can contain arbitrary utf-8 chars.
 These words are taken into account by full-text search filters such as word filter, phrase filter and prefix filter.

-LogsQL query must contain filters for selecting the matching logs.
-At least a single filter is required.
+LogsQL query must contain at least a single filter for selecting the matching logs.
 For example, the following query selects all the logs for the last 5 minutes by using _time filter:

 _time:5m